Applied Music (Music Lessons)

 There are two registration options each for half-hour Music lessons (the MUSC 1xx courses) or for hour Music lessons (the MUSC 2xx courses):

-• First option: a one-credit course (MUSC 1xx) or a two-credit course (MUSC 2xx) that is mandatory S/CR/NC and fulfills the Arts and Literature requirement (AL).
-For students entering Fall 2010 and beyond, these courses will not satisfy the Arts Practice Requirement (ARP).
+• First option: a one-credit course (MUSC 1xx) or a two-credit course (MUSC 2xx) that is mandatory S/CR/NC and fulfills the Arts Practice Requirement (ARP).
+Students may continue with lessons even if they have satisfied the ARP requirement.

 Juried Lessons (“J” courses)

 • Second option: a one-credit course (MUSC 1xxJ) or a two-credit course (MUSC 2xxJ) that carry a “J” designation at the end of the course number (e.g. for piano, MUSC 150J or MUSC 250J).
-The "J" Juried courses will receive a letter grade, and will fulfill the Arts and Literature requirement (AL).
-Students may continue with Juried lessons even if they have satisfied the AL or ARP requirements.
+The "J" Juried courses will receive a letter grade, and will fulfill the Arts Practice Requirement (ARP).
+Students may continue with Juried lessons even if they have satisfied the ARP requirement.
 As with any other class, students may elect to S/CR/NC these classes, in which case, these S/CR/NC credits count toward their 30-credit maximum allowed during a student's time at Carleton.
-For students entering Fall 2010 and beyond, "J" Juried courses will satisfy the Arts Practice Requirement (ARP).

 Students are encouraged to discuss which type of lesson (Juried or Non-Juried) with their instructors.
 There is no special audition process for Juried lessons.